rokmohar/alexa-assistant/fresh_install.md

 ![alt text](screenshots/credentials_4.jpeg)

 21. A menu will open to save the file.
 Rename the file so that it is called

     ```
     client_secret.json
     ```

+(HINT if your system does not show file name extensions and you do not see .json at the end of the existing filename then you do not need to add .json when renaming otherwise you will end up with client_secret.json.json which won't work!!)
-and save it somewhere safe on your hardrive as we will need it later.
+Save it somewhere safe on your hardrive as we will need it later.
 NEVER SHARE THIS FILE WITH ANYONE AS IT CONTAINS YOUR AUTHENTICATION DETAILS

 22. Click "Done" and a new page will appear.
 Click on the OAuth 2.0 client ID called "google_assistant"